mattwilliamson/descheduler/README.md

 ### RemoveDuplicates

-This strategy makes sure that there is only one pod associated with a Replica Set (RS), Replication Controller (RC), Deployment, or Job running on the same node.
-If there are more, those duplicate pods are evicted for better spreading of pods in a cluster.
+This strategy averages out the pods per node associated with a Replica Set (RS), Replication Controller (RC), Deployment, or Job running on the same node.
+If there are more than the average count, those duplicate pods are evicted for better spreading of pods in a cluster.
 This issue could happen if some nodes went down due to whatever reasons, and pods on them were moved to other nodes leading to more than one pod associated with a RS or RC, for example, running on the same node.
 Once the failed nodes